 Reflect on your personal and professional formation for ministry in light of any other section of the Marks.
 (Please identify which mark/section your essay focuses on.)

-MINISTERIAL PROFILE Educational Formation for Ministry
+MINISTER PROFILE: Educational Formation for Ministry

 In the following section, I include a record of my Formal Education, any Regional Education Training Programs, or other formative educational experiences that I have completed, as well as Continuing Education.